mrsteakhouse/puttable/README.md

 A tournament is an event where scores for each player are registered.
 The tournament has a score board to display achieved scores for each player sorted by given criteria.
-A tournament can be configured to enforce a minimum allowed number of player per round.
+A tournament can be configured to enforce a minimum allowed number of player per session.
 The number of holes to be played is configurable.

 ### Scorecard

 A scorecard holds the achieved score for each hole for a single user.
-The scorecard can be altered during active rounds.
+The scorecard can be altered during active session.
 ### Score

 A score is the amount of tries a player took to complete a hole.

-### Round
+### Session

-One or more player can play together in a round.
-Each player is assigned a scorecard for the particular round.
+One or more player can play together in a session.
+Each player is assigned a scorecard for the particular session.
-The round stays active until it is submitted.
-Only submitted rounds will show up on the score board.
+The session stays active until it is submitted.
+Only submitted session will show up on the score board.

 ## Todo